powsybl/powsybl.github.io/docs/installation/java-library.md

 for high performance computing.

 **powsybl-computation-local** *(User)*
-This module is an implementation of the computation API that allow a user to run computation locally.
+This module is an implementation of the computation API that allows a user to run computation locally.
 This is the simplest way to do calculation using powsybl.

 **powsybl-computation-mpi** *(Advanced user)*
-This module is an implementation of the computation API that allow a user to run computation on a computation grid using [MPI](https://en.wikipedia.org/wiki/Message_Passing_Interface).
+This module is an implementation of the computation API that allows a user to run computation on a computation grid using [MPI](https://en.wikipedia.org/wiki/Message_Passing_Interface).

 **powsybl-computation-slurm** *(Advanced user)*
-This module is an implementation of the computation API that allow a user to run computation using on servers manage by [Slurm](https://slurm.schedmd.com), a workload manager.
+This module is an implementation of the computation API that allows a user to run computation using on servers manage by [Slurm](https://slurm.schedmd.com), a workload manager.

 # Data management

-The artifacts described below provides classes to model data in our data management system called AFS (Application File System).
+The artifacts described below provide classes to model data in our data management system called AFS (Application File System).

 **powsybl-afs-core** *(Advanced user)*